 The Trait Emotional Intelligence Questionnaire, or TEIQue, is an openly accessible instrument developed to measure global trait emotional intelligence.
 Based on the Trait Emotional Intelligence Theory, the Trait Emotional Intelligence Questionnaire is a significant part of research in emotional intelligence (EI).

 The Trait Emotional Intelligence Questionnaire exists in a long form and a short form.
 TEIQUE-LF consists of a 153-item self-report using 15 subscales and requires 25 minutes to complete.
-TEIQue-SF consists of a 30-tem questionnaire.
+TEIQue-SF consists of a 30-term questionnaire .
 Respondents use a 7-point scale for the items.
 There are also several other forms for adolescents (TEIQue-AF) and for children (TEIQue-CF).
 See short-form scoring here.

 Petrides & Furnham, 2003